 Welcome

 Where being smaller really counts

 We get to know you as individuals

-Lectures that fit around you 1
+Lectures that fit around you 10

 You're closer to a great career 1

-Fees and how to fund your studies 1
+Fees and how to fund your studies 1.

 We're here to support you 1

 Mature students are not alone 1

-Your graduation ceremony 2
+Your graduation ceremony 20

 Student life at Peterborough 2

 Living away from home 2

 Peterborough is easily accessible 2

-City on your doorstep 2

-Undergraduate Courses Accredited by Anglia Ruskin University 3
+Undergraduate Courses Accredited by Anglia Ruskin University 2

-Higher Education Courses Accredited by Edexcel Pearson 8
+Higher Education Courses Accredited by Pearson Edexcel 8

 Making an application 9

 Entry requirements 9

 Terms and Conditions 9

 Open Davs and Campus Visits 9

-University Centre Peterborough makes every effort to ensure that the information provided is accurate and correct at the time of printing (July 2017).
-However, due to producing 14 months before the academic year starts, it may be necessary for us to change some of the information.
+University Centre Peterborough makes every effort to ensure that the information provided is accurate and correct at the time of printing.
+However, due to producing before the academic year starts, it may be necessary for us to change some of the information.
 For the most up to date information we advise you to visit www.ucp.ac.uk.